Preparing for Labor & Delivery

 Before both of my births, I wrote a letter to myself and I HIGHLY suggest this.
 I think women often underestimate the power of encouraging THEMSELVES. -Amy

 I remember the women's health class that first got me interested in these topics, including pregnancy and postpartum.
 Dr. Laura Krum (one very passionate individual) was telling story after story that involved women staying mobile during labor, and having a positive birth experience.
 She also shared stories of women who let the pain take control and did not want to move.
 Many of these outcomes were not what they were hoping for.
-After listening to her stories my major takeaway was: active upright labor is a concept to get familiar with.
-Here are some benefits of mobilizing and being upright in labor and birth, rather than lying on a bed, or worse- having your legs in stirrups:
+After listening to her stories my major takeaway was: active upright labor is a concept you will want to think about.
+Here are some of the benefits of being upright and mobile in labor and delivery:

 Reduced interventions (forceps, vacuum) and therefore reduced damage to mother and babe